 Old Acacia tree at castle Doorwerth

-This Acacia from the 17th century is located in the courtyard of castle Doorwerth.
+An Acacia from the 17th century is located in the courtyard of castle Doorwerth.
 It is one of the oldest of its kind in western Europe.

-Probably planted in 1678 in honor of the peace negotiations in Nijmegen by Anton I Count of Aldenburg.
+It was most likely planted in 1678 in honor of the peace negotiations in Nijmegen by Anton I Count of Aldenburg.
 These negotiations ended the war with France.

 Origin Acacia tree